 We previously announced results from a Phase 2, multi-center, double-blind, randomized, parallel-design study conducted to assess the safety and efficacy of different doses of avanafil for the treatment of ED.
 Patients in this study were instructed to attempt sexual intercourse 30 minutes after taking avanafil, with no restrictions on food or alcohol consumption.
-Results showed that on the highest doses up to 84% of avanafil treated patients had erections sufficient for vaginal penetration, as compared to those who received a dosage of placebo.
+Results showed that avanafil-treated patients met all the primary endpoints as compared to those who received a dosage of placebo.
 No serious adverse events were reported during this study.

 We previously released the results from an open-label, pharmacokinetic study designed to evaluate the feasibility of allowing avanafil to be taken twice in a 24-hour period.
-This study compared blood levels of avanafil in healthy volunteer subjects after taking a single dose of avanafil and after taking avanafil every 12 hours for seven days.
+This study compared blood levels of avanafil in healthy volunteer patients after taking a single dose of avanafil and after taking avanafil every 12 hours for seven days.
 The results showed no significant plasma accumulation of avanafil after the twice-a-day treatment regimen when compared to the single dose.

-We also previously announced the results of a clinical pharmacology study conducted to evaluate the hemodynamic responses (blood pressure and heart rate) to glyceryl trinitrate in subjects pretreated with placebo, avanafil, and sildenafil citrate (Viagra).
+We also previously announced the results of a clinical pharmacology study conducted to evaluate the hemodynamic responses (blood pressure and heart rate) to glyceryl trinitrate in patients pretreated with placebo, avanafil, and sildenafil citrate (Viagra).
 Results revealed that avanafil had less impact on blood pressure and heart rate than Viagra.
 The clinical significance of this data is unknown.

-In December 2008, we initiated the first of several pivotal Phase 3 studies of avanafil.
-The first study, REVIVE (TA-301), is a randomized, double-blind, placebo-controlled, efficacy and safety study of avanafil in men with a history of ED.
-In April 2009, we completed enrollment in this study.
-Subjects will undergo a four-week run-in period followed by 12 weeks of treatment.
-Subjects will be randomized to placebo or one of three dose levels of active drug.
-The primary endpoints of the study will be improvement in erectile function as measured by the Sexual Encounter Profile, or SEP, and improvements in the International Index of Erectile Function score, or IIEF.
-Improvements in SEP and IIEF measurements are FDA recognized standard endpoints for clinical trials in this therapeutic area.
+In November 2009, we announced results of the first of several pivotal Phase 3 studies of avanafil.
+The first study, REVIVE (TA-301) was a randomized, double-blind, placebo-controlled Phase 3 study of avanafil in 646 men.
+Participants in the study had ED for at least six months; 72% of study participants had tried at least one other ED treatment.
+Patients underwent a four-week, non-treatment run-in period followed by 12 weeks of treatment with one of three doses of avanafil: 50 mg, 100 mg and 200 mg or placebo.
+Patients were instructed to attempt sexual intercourse 30 minutes after taking avanafil, with no restrictions on food or alcohol consumption.
+The primary endpoints of the study were improvement in erectile function as measured by the Sexual Encounter Profile, or SEP, and improvements in the International Index of Erectile Function, or IIEF, score; secondary endpoints included patient satisfaction with erections and with sexual experience.
+This Phase 3 study was conducted under a Special Protocol Assessment, or SPA, with the FDA.